Skip to main content

 This project will aim to understand the Bangladeshi experiences and attitudes towards career development.

-Project interns: Vi Bui (Wolfston Institute of Population Health)
+Project interns: Vi Bui (Wolfson Institute of Population Health) and Naoshin Haque (School of Biological and Behavioural Sciences)

 2022-23 Learner Interns Programme